Medically reviewed by Drugs.com. Last updated on Jul 5, 2023.

 Inform patients that use of drugs to treat acute migraines for 10 or more days per month may lead to an exacerbation of headache, and encourage patients to record headache frequency and drug use (e.g., by keeping a headache diary) [see Warnings and Precautions (5.6)].

-Inform patients about the risk of serotonin syndrome with the use of Relpax or other triptans, particularly during combined use with selective serotonin reuptake inhibitors (SSRIs) or serotonin norepinephrine reuptake inhibitors (SNRIs) [see Warnings and Precautions (5.7) and Drug Interactions (7.3)].
+Inform patients about the risk of serotonin syndrome with the use of RELPAX or other triptans, particularly during combined use with selective serotonin reuptake inhibitors (SSRIs) or serotonin and norepinephrine reuptake inhibitors (SNRIs) [see Warnings and Precautions (5.7) and Drug Interactions (7.3)].

 Heart attack and other heart problems.
 Heart problems may lead to death.

-Stop taking REPLAX and get emergency medical help right away if you have any of the following symptoms of a heart attack:
+Stop taking RELPAX and get emergency medical help right away if you have any of the following symptoms of a heart attack: